 VPNs Which Didn’t Pass the Test

-Not every VPN provider can prove that they stick to the rules.
+A VPN’s sole purpose is to protect its customers’ privacy.
+While some proved to be worthy of our trust, some have failed big time.
+In other words, not every VPN provider can prove that they stick to the rules.
 There are some guilty parties who got caught:

 - HideMyAss and the LulzSec group: In 2011, HideMyAss revealed its identities of LulzSec, the website hacking group, which was the beginning of their end.

 - EarthVPN: Dutch police in 2014 seized a server of EarthVPN in connection with a hoax bomb threat call.

 - IPVanish: Back in 2016, IPVanish provided user logs to US authorities who were investigating a criminal case.
 IPVanish has changed ownership since and insists it now follows a strict no-logs policy.